Passaic UFO photographs: Passaic photographs

 On August 1, during the 1952 UFO flap, local press reported on the photos, attributing them to John H. Riley, then aged 28, who was a self-described professional photographer and performed photo processing in Passaic.
 Riley reported that he and friend George J. Stock had witnessed the object the prior morning, July 31, while at Stock's home.

-Riley recalled that the object was heading southeast as a "leisurely pace" before coming to a halt and hovering overhead.
+Riley recalled that the object was heading southeast at a "leisurely pace" before coming to a halt and hovering overhead.
 Riley claimed "It was so near, it could have been hit with a rifle".
 He described the object as 30 ft wide and estimated it was hovering at 200 ft.
 He described the object as silent.
 Riley claimed the object tilted as it began moving towards the southwest, ultimately travelling out of sight.

 Initial press accounts noted the novel presence of a "dome"-like shape atop the depicted disc, writing "The pictures may not exactly fit the descriptions of flying saucers you've heard about".